ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

     1. What are your hypotheses about the causes?
     1. How do you validate whether your hypotheses are correct?
     1. Imagine your hypotheses about the causes are correct.
 What would you do to address them?
+16. What are some common encoding techniques in machine learning?

 ### Cross Validation